norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
 Coupling like this begets more coupling, as a whitelist of types is just too tempting for a junior developer to resist.
 Why build agnostic interfaces when you can peek under the hood of specific adapters and hard-wire depenencies to their internals?
 This is a crack through which the spaghetti sneaks in.

 The solution might be a future where we explicitly type either statically, _or_ dynamically, based on which is the best tool for the job.
 Pydantic already supports a form of duck typing with generic type classes `Iterable`, `Callable`, `Awaitable`, `Hashable`;  these types care not what a thing _is_, only what it _does_ (sound familar?).
-Using `typing.Any` in Pydantic Python feels as code-smelly as duck typing with `isinstance()` -  but what if correcting that is as simple as aliasing `Any` with `DuckType` ?
+Using `typing.Any` in Pydantic Python feels as code-smelly as duck typing with `isinstance()` -  but what if correcting that feeling is as simple as aliasing `Any` with `DuckType` ?
 ```python
 from typing import Any as DuckType from pydantic import BaseModel